The Tree of Life: Universal Symbol of Vital Force

 Artistic Representations of the Tree of Life

-- The Tree of Life fresco in the Sistine Chapel, painted by Michelangelo
+- The fresco of the tree of life in the Sistine Chapel, painted by Michelangelo

 - The stained glass window of the tree of life in Chartres Cathedral